cloudspannerecosystem/autoscaler/terraform/gke/README.md

 is also configured to allow traffic from the `poller` and `scaler` workloads (labelled with `otel-submitter:true`) to the `otel-collector` service.

-If the environmental variable `OTLP_COLLECTOR_URL` is not specified, the metrics will be sent directly to Google Cloud Monitoring.
+If the environment variable `OTLP_COLLECTOR_URL` is not specified, the metrics will be sent directly to Google Cloud Monitoring.

 To allow Google Cloud Monitoring to distinguish metrics from different instances